tilsammans/nilly_vanilly/README.markdown

     ./script/plugin install git://github.com/tilsammans/nilly_vanilly.git

-You can also install this plugin as a gem, but then you won't have the fancy rake task to inspect your database.
+You can also install this plugin as a gem, but then you won't have the fancy rake task to inspect your database (see below).
 But you'll gain the ability to upgrade easily when I release a new version.
-Choices!
+And you can always run the inspection using script/runner:

+    ./script/runner "NillyVanilly::Inspect.print"

 Inspection